Understanding the Australian Visa system can be a little daunting and at times a bit confusing.

 - Spouse (opposite sex)

-- De-facto partner, including same-sex couples, if you can prove you have lived together for a minimum of 6 months
+- De-facto partner, including same-sex couples, if you can prove you have lived together for a minimum of 6 months immediately prior to the date your application is logged.

-Visas granted to family members do not have any limitations on work rights – they may work part-time,
+Visas granted to family members do not have any limitations on work rights – they may work part-time, full-time and are not restricted to any particular type of work.
+Study is also permitted.

 We have outlined some of the partner-related visas below to help you learn more about bringing a partner or family member to Australia.

-Moving for love?
 This visa lets the de facto partner or spouse of an Australian citizen, Australian permanent resident or eligible New Zealand citizen live in Australia temporarily.
-Getting this visa is the first step towards a permanent Partner visa (subclass 100).

 With this type of visa, you can live and work in Australia on the condition that you marry your partner within nine months of the date of the visa grant.